 In Genoa you will find one of the largest and most famous aquariums in Europe, the Acquario di Genova.
 It offers interesting views of marine life including dolphins, sharks, penguins and many other species.

 The aquarium is located in the port area of the city and is part of a larger area called Porto Antico.
 By the way, in Porto Antico you will also see the Neptune ship.
 This is one of the most interesting attractions in Genoa, especially for film buffs and maritime history buffs.
-It is not a historical vessel, but a replica of a 17th century Spanish galleon, built in 1985 for the needs of the film industry.
+It is not a historic vessel, but a replica of a 17th century Spanish galleon, built in 1985 for the needs of the film industry.

 Another popular tourist attraction is the famous Marble Steps (Scalinata delle Tre Caravelle), which are decorated with reliefs of the three caravels of Christopher Columbus: Santa Maria, Pinta and Niña.
 The stairs lead to Genoa's famous Grand Hotel Savoia and are a great place to take photos overlooking the city.